nickstewart95/duplicate-posts/README.md

-# Sync Posts for Wordpress
+# Auto Copy Posts for WordPress

 A simple WordPress plugin that can sync posts from one WordPress site to another using the REST API.

-While this plugin works, it was more so a project than an production plugin, hence the name conflict with other similar plugins.

 ## How it works